How Waste Management affects the Environment

 Animal and Marine Death

-The grave consequences of irresponsible waste disposal might not always be apparent to us.
-Toxic substances and waste not only contaminate our land but also pollute the air and oceans, causing widespread environmental damage and contributing to the endangerment of numerous species worldwide.
+The severe impact of careless waste disposal may not always be immediately visible.
+Hazardous substances and waste not only taint our land but also pollute the air and oceans, leading to extensive environmental harm and threatening the survival of many species globally.

 Animal and Marine Death